 Overview of the lessons

 Each lesson follows a template that begins with a description of what the student will learn, followed by numbered activity steps.
-Students can track what they learn in each step in an online journal they can customize.
+Students are encouraged to track what they learn in each step in a career journal.

 In the steps, students will: